Beached Orca Card Saved in Dramatic Rescue

 “I knew I had to do something when I saw that majestic beauty marooned on the beach,” gushed volunteer rescuer Julia Parker.
 “It was hard, but we all pitched in to get it back home.
 Swim free, sweet Orca Card!”

-Local marine biologists and oceanographers predict that the Orca Card will eventually join the rest of its plastic pod in the Great Pacific Garbage Patch.
+Local oceanographers predict that the Orca Card will eventually join the rest of its plastic pod in the Great Pacific Garbage Patch.